 The public has a right to know whether a person carrying out plumbing and building work is competent and is licensed or registered in a particular class according to law.
 Insurance coverage is mandatory for licensed plumbers and certain classes of registration for building professionals.
 The minimum insurance requirements are stipulated by Ministerial Order.

 How we share your personal information

-We may need to share personal information within the VBA, the Building Practitioners Board, the Building Appeals Board, Consumer Affairs Victoria and with third parties AND members of the public.
+We may need to share personal information within the VBA, the Building Practitioners Board, the Building Appeals Board, Consumer Affairs Victoria and members of the public.
 We may also disclose your personal information to third parties acting on your behalf, for example your solicitor or interpreter.

 Here are some examples of circumstances when we may need to disclose your personal information outside of the Victorian Building Authority:

 - If you lodge a complaint, we will disclose where necessary to ensure procedural fairness, some details to the person that your complaint is about.